csigueros/azure-docs.es-es/articles/search/cognitive-search-skill-textsplit.md

         {
             "recordId": "1",
             "data": {
-                "text": "This is a the loan application for Joe Romero, a Microsoft employee who was born in Chile and who then moved to Australia…", "languageCode": "en"
+                "text": "This is the loan application for Joe Romero, a Microsoft employee who was born in Chile and who then moved to Australia...", "languageCode": "en"
             }
         },